 You think you just have to perform certain social 'moves' and then everyone will instantly want to be friends with you

 I've read a few people complaining that they 'take an interest' in other people but no one seems to care.
-I get the sense that they think this is all they have to do and then the other person will always want to be friends.
-The same idea applies to other common people skills advice like, "Be a good listener" or "Let them talk about an area that interests them."
-These things help here and there , but won't make world instantly fall at your feet.
+I get the sense that they think this is all they have to do, and then everyone will always want to be friends.
+The same idea applies to common advice like, "Be a good listener" or "Let them talk about an area that interests them."
+These approaches help here and there, but won't make the world instantly fall at your feet.

 People invited you out a few times and you didn't accept

 Sometimes people will invite you out on several occasions and each time you'll have a legitimate reason why you can't go.
 When the invitations stop coming it's only natural to feel down and wonder why they don't want to be friends with you.
 It's easy to see why someone will only extend an invitation so many times.
 Maybe they figure you're not interested.
 Maybe they're interested but they think it's your turn to suggest something the next few times.
 Maybe they just forgot about the idea of being friends with you.
 People won't keep asking you forever.
 Eventually they'll move on.
 If you had a good reason for not going all the times before, at least make it clear you do want to hang out in the future, and back up your words with actions.